love-borjeson/tm_ws/README.md

 Responsible for this workshop: [Love Börjeson](love.borjeson@kb.se), Director of KBLab at the National Library of Sweden.

-You can take part in the workshop in two ways, in the cloud or locally:

-**Option 1.
-Run in RStudio Cloud** (recommended for inexperienced users)
+You can take part in the workshop in two ways, in the cloud or locally.
+Running the workshop in the cloud is recommended for inexperienced R-users, but you loose some functionality.
+Should you wish to run the workshop in the cloud, switch to this repo: https://github.com/love-borjeson/tm_ws.
+Otherwise, continue with the preparations below.

-Get an account for free, here: https://rstudio.cloud

-Navigate to the project, here: https://rstudio.cloud/spaces/68618/project/1257624

-In the bottom right workspace, open the "Files" tab (i.e. NOT the ol' "File" menu at the top).

-Open "1_simple_model.R" and wait for the workshop to start.

-That's it.

-**Option 2.
-Run in your local IDE**

-**Preparations** IMPORTANT: DO THIS PRIOR TO THE WORKSHOP
+**Preparations**

 It is usually pretty straight forward to complete the preparatory steps below.
 If you still encounter problems, consult your IT-support at your department.
 You can also try googling: if you get an error message, try pasting it into your browser.